A Love to Remember

 The monument was carved by Henry Dmochowski-Saunders, a Polish sculptor who fled Russian occupiers in his homeland to eventually meet his wife in a Philadelphia boarding house.

 Helena Schaaff was an artist in her own right: she composed music, most famously “Doubler Marche pour Piano” and “The Bavarian Polka.”
-The couple was very much in love, Henry cherished his wife and, the rumor goes, was vocal about his preference that they remain childless.
+The couple was very much in love, Henry cherished his wife and folks who knew them said he was vocal about his preference that they remain childless.
 He wanted her all to himself!
 Also, giving birth back then was a huge risk.
 His worst fear was that his dear Helena was not physically suited for childbearing.

 He was right to be worried.
 After a difficult delivery in 1855, the couple’s first son was stillborn.
 Pregnant a second time in 1857, Helena again endured a prolonged labor that ended in tragedy: both she and her baby, another son, died in childbirth.